EnterpriseDB/tpa/RELNOTES.md

   References: TPA-333.

-- Support cgroups v2 systems for the docker platform

-  TPA can now provision docker clusters on hosts running cgroups 2, for all systems except RHEL 7.
-On newer systems (RHEL 9 or Ubuntu 22.04), TPA will use cgroups 2 scopes for additional isolation between the host and the containers.

-  References: TPA-441.

-- Add support for debian 12 x86
+- Add support for Debian 12 x86

   Now it's posible to enjoy tpaexec packages for bookworm but also create and manage clusters in either docker and AWS.